2 new restaurant chains opening in Charleston market; Chick-fil-A set for makeover

 Another Chick-fil-A in the Charleston area may soon be shutting down for an overhaul.

 The restaurant at 2013 Magwood Drive in West Ashley is slated to be demolished and rebuilt.
-The Atlanta-based company recently filed for a stormwater permit related to the construction project.
+The Atlanta-based company recently filed for a state permit related to the construction project.

 A closing date has not been announced, but work is expected to begin this year.